Identity provider (IdP)

 Accept or reject grant

-header.
-Then, your IdP server redirects to the finish
+Your IdP server then redirects to the finish

 endpoint.
 The response is served on your defined INTERACTION_PORT